A Stiff Neck Resulting In Pain And Restricted Motion Is Often The Cause Of A Specific Neck Muscle

 Become familiar with do’s and dont’s of proper neck posture.
 Learn techniques of stress reduction such as breathing exercises to help reduce tension, any related headache and to help oxygenate the muscles.

 If you are waking up with a stiff neck, it is a sign that your pillow may not be providing proper support.
-Since we sleep 6 to 8 hours, this can be a chronic source of waking with a stiff neck and one that can easily be remedied with a pillow specifically designed to keep proper support and relax the muscles.
+Since we sleep 6 to 8 hours, this can be a chronic source of waking with pain and one that can easily be remedied with a pillow specifically designed to keep proper support and relax the muscles like a functional pillow.

 Stress reduction methods like breathing exercises can help reduce muscle tension and associated headaches.
 This also has relation to reducing poor posture which can have a big impact on the strength of the neck and proper tension of the muscles.
 If you work long hours at a computer, you must make some changes ergonomically to reduce the stress on the muscles.
 Please have look at how to improve sitting related postures.